-Build a Simple Beginner App with Node, Bootstrap & MongoDB — SitePoint
+Build a Simple Beginner App with Node, Bootstrap and MongoDB — SitePoint

 Conclusion

 I hope you’ve enjoyed this tutorial.
-While we didn’t build the next Facebook, I hope that I was nonetheless able to help you get your feet wet in the world of Node-based web apps and offer you some solid takeaways for your next project in the process.
+While we didn’t build the next Facebook, I hope that I was nonetheless able to help you make a start in the world of Node-based web apps and offer you some solid takeaways for your next project in the process.

-Of course it’s hard to cover everything in one tutorial and there are lots of ways you could elaborate on what we’ve built here.
+Of course, it’s hard to cover everything in one tutorial, and there are lots of ways you could elaborate on what we’ve built here.
 For example, you could check out our article on deploying Node apps and try your hand at launching it to Heroku or now.
 Alternatively, you might augment the CRUD functionality with the ability to delete registrations, or even write a couple of tests to test the app’s functionality.

-Wherever you go from here, I’d be glad to hear any questions or comments below.
+Wherever you go from here, feel free to shoot me questions or comments on Twitter.